nim-lang/nif/doc/nifc-spec.md

   Hence arrays can only be used within a `type` environment are become nominal types.
   A NIFC code generator has to ensure that e.g. `(type :MyArray.T . (array T 4))` is only emitted once.
+- `type` can only be used to introduce a name for a nominal type (that is a type which is only compatible to itself) or for a proc type for code compression purposes.
+Arbitrary aliases for types **cannot** be used!
+Rationale: Implementation simplicity.

 Inheritance